scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAWS.md

     * Peering between Ledger and Client.
     * Peering between Auditor and Client.
 * Update route tables for VPC peering connection based on the [AWS official guide](https://docs.aws.amazon.com/vpc/latest/peering/vpc-peering-routing.html).
-* Add new Inbound and Outbound rule to restrict unwanted access to Ledger and Auditor.
-    * Add new Inbound rules to the Ledger Network ACLs to allow the Ledger Envoy LoadBalancer (e.g., 50051 and 50052 by default) access from the Auditor and Client.
-        * You must set high priority to this rule.
-    * Add new Inbound rules to the Ledger Network ACLs to allow ssh access from the internet.
-        * You must set second priority to this rule.
-    * Add new Inbound rules to Ledger Network ACLs to allow all access to Ledger VPC.
-        * You must set third priority to this rule.
-    * Add new Outbound rules to the Ledger Network ACLs to allow all access to the internet.
-    * Add Ledger private subnets to subnet associations of the Ledger Network ACLs.
-    * Add new Inbound rules to the Auditor Network ACLs to allow the Auditor Envoy LoadBalancer (e.g., 40051, 40052 by default) access from the Ledger and Client.
-        * You must set high priority to this rule.
-    * Add new Inbound rules to the Auditor Network ACLs to allow ssh access from the internet.
-        * You must set second priority to this rule.
-    * Add new Inbound rules to Auditor Network ACLs to allow all access to Auditor VPC.
-        * You must set third priority to this rule.
-    * Add new Outbound rules to the Auditor Network ACLs to allow all access to the internet.
-    * Add Auditor private subnets to subnet associations of the Auditor Network ACLs.

 Note: - We expect you have created the Client VPC for your application deployment.